-From meeting the CEO to operating each piece of equipment in the plant, this longer-term orientation welcomed the new employee and gradually immersed him or her in the organization's operation, history, culture, values, and mission.
+From meeting the CEO to operating each piece of equipment in the plant, this longer-term orientation welcomed the new employee and gradually immersed them in the organization's operation, history, culture, values, and mission.

 Effective new employee orientations often contain components over time whether for 30 days, 90 days or more.
 It is not effective to hit a new employee with too much information during their first few days of work.

 Finally, many organizations assign a mentor or buddy to the new employee.
-This coworker answers all of the questions and aids the new employee to quickly feel at home.
+This coworker answers all of their questions and aids the new employee to quickly feel at home.

-The selection an training of these employees is critical.
+The selection and training of these employees is critical.
 You don’t want a disenfranchised or unhappy employee mentoring others.